serverless/blog/posts/2017-07-05-serverless-v1.17.0.md

 ./build.sh
 ```

-After that you're ready to deploy and invoke your first F# service:
+After that you're ready to deploy and invoke your first F# function:

 ```bash
 serverless deploy